 Understand that your addiction does not define you.
 Your addiction was an experience you went through.
 Your addiction is part of your past, and now recovery and healing are your future.

 Based on the addiction, therapists will use different treatment modalities.
 Cognitive-behavioral therapy (CBT) is a popular form of therapy used to help treat drug and alcohol addiction and a variety of other mental health ailments.
 CBT is extremely beneficial because it is adaptable in working with numerous issues.

 CBT is an evidence-based approach that seeks to reverse negative and harmful thinking.
 CBT at a luxury rehab program in Los Angeles helps the client work on a plan to reverse or stop self-defeating behaviors, thoughts, and actions.
 Clean and sober living is the ultimate goal for any individual in recovery.

 Sharing your experiences through twelve-step meetings and among fellow peers is another big step towards healing.
 The place to be vulnerable, open, and honest is in recovery.
 Like in individual therapy, it is important to participate and listen actively.
 Sharing your emotions, struggles, and experiences with support groups is a way to achieve long-lasting sobriety.

 Also, listen to their stories and ask questions as well.
 You may find common experiences, recognize their way of thinking, and understand other reasons for using drugs or alcohol.
 This process can be reassuring, lead to deeper awareness and understanding, and make you feel less alone on your journey.

-Like detox, which flushes the effects of drugs and alcohol from your body, therapy and talking with others gets rid of toxic emotions, negativity, self-blame, and self-sabotaging behaviors.
+Like drug and alcohol detox, which flushes the effects of drugs and alcohol from your body, therapy and talking with others eliminate toxic emotions, negativity, self-blame, and self-sabotaging behaviors.